 A music teacher, jazz educator, trombonist extraordinaire and big band leader, Dr Rodger Fox has played alongside some of the world’s greatest performers.
-In 2003 he was made an Officer of the New Zealand Order of Merit (ONZM) for services to music and in 2005 Massey University awarded him an Honorary Doctorate of Music.
-Astonishingly, over the past four decades, the various Rodger Fox Big Band ensembles have released over three dozen full-length albums.
+In 2003 he was made an Officer of the New Zealand Order of Merit (ONZM) for services to music, then in 2022 the higher honour of becoming a Companion of the New Zealand Order of Merit (CNZM).
+In 2005 Massey University awarded him an Honorary Doctorate of Music.
+Over the past four decades, the various Rodger Fox Big Band ensembles have released over three dozen full-length albums.

 Music has always surrounded Rodger Fox.
 His parents were music teachers and his grandfather was a brass band conductor.
 “Growing up in our household was a unique experience”, says Fox.
 “At any given time I could walk past my mother giving piano lessons in one room and into the lounge where four tuba players were practising with my father.”